Exercises to Use

 Fortunately, there are a number of exercises to help groups develop their mission statements.
 The general ideas and theoretical background are necessary for everyone involved in crafting a mission statement, but you also need to do the work.
 The exercises can take place during board retreats, or they can be part of your regularly scheduled meetings.
 In addition to helping the organization develop a much needed document, the exercises can be a lot of fun, so approach them in that spirit.The Sticky Dot Exercise

 This exercise requires the following items:

 One person to act as the writer

-In this exercise, the butcher paper is hung on an easel in the front of the room and the writer stands beside the easel.
-Encourage everyone in the room to call out what they think the real mission of the organization is (or should be!).
+You should have equal numbers of three colors of dots — let's say, green, yellow, and red.
+In this exercise, encourage everyone in the room to call out what they think the real mission of the organization is (or should be!).